teomoraitis/MarineTracker/Kafka/README.md

 ```

 Make sure you have the required Python packages (python3 pip, pandas, confluent_kafka, ...). <br>
-Also, make sure you have locally the ai/ directory with all its contents (including a sorted version of ai data stream).
+Also, make sure you have locally the `ais/` directory with all its contents (including a sorted version of ais data stream).

 ### 4. Run the Kafka Console Consumer (Optional)